What the heck is \(\chi^2\) anyway?

 In statistics, a lot of similar sounding terms can be thrown around that can lead to confusion.
 Here I would like to clarify the difference between population and sample data set.
 The quantities “population mean”, “sample standard deviation” etc are known as a measured statistic.

 In a nutshell, the population data set is the true data set, everyone and everything that you seek to study is present in the data set.
 Its mean (called the population mean denoted by \(\mu\)) and standard deviation (called the population standard deviation denoted by \(\sigma\)) is the true or correct statistic, i.e it is the underlying truth.
 However, in real life, it’s often not possible to get the whole collection, so we work with a small subset called the sample data set, i.e your data set.
-Ultimately, everything we do and measure to estimate the true statistic.
-To hammer down these points, remember:
+Ultimately, everything we do and measure is to estimate the true statistic.
+Keep in mind:

 What distribution does the data point \(\bar{y}_i\) come from?

-This question is a genuinely hard question that is not possible to answer exactly.
+This question is a genuinely hard question that is difficult to answer with absolute truth.
 The simplest answer is to make an educated guess.
-However, given certain reasonable conditions something truly spectacular happens: you can assume that the data point \(y_i\) comes from a Normal distribution \(\mathcal{N}(\mu_i,\sigma_i)\) through something called the Central Limit Theorem.
+However, given certain reasonable conditions something truly spectacular happens: you can assume that the data point \(\bar{y}_i\) comes from a Normal distribution \(\mathcal{N}(\mu_i,\sigma_i)\) through something called the Central Limit Theorem.

-Before we get into this, let’s think about the weight of this conclusion.
-Out of the many distributions you know viz. the humble uniform distribution, or the Poisson (discrete) or Exponential (continuous) or the many many more distributions you most likely haven’t heard of1 like the Beta distribution or the Continuous Bernoulli Distribution, we arrive at the seemingly innocent Normal distribution!
+Before we venture into this, let’s think about the weight of this conclusion.
+Out of the many distributions you know viz. the humble uniform distribution, or the Poisson distribution (discrete) or Exponential distribution (continuous) or the many many more distributions you most likely haven’t heard of1 like the Beta distribution or the Continuous Bernoulli Distribution, we arrive at the seemingly innocent Normal distribution!

 This Normal distribution or the “bell shaped curve” with mean \(\mu\) and variance \(\sigma^2\) is given by the following equation

-For our fitting purposes, we only need to estimate the standard error of the mean since the “mean” for our data points is what we want our optimization to pick out.
+For our fitting purposes however, we only estimate the standard deviation of each data point since the “mean” for our data points is what we want our optimization to pick out.

-Independence: The data you collect should be independent of each other, i,e measuring one does not affect the next measurement
+1. Independence: The data you collect should be independent of each other, i.e measuring one does not affect the next measurement.

-Same distribution: The data you collect, i.e the data points in the columns in your excel sheet should come from the same distribution
+2. Same distribution: The data you collect, i.e the data points in the columns in your excel sheet should come from the same distribution.

 Denote by \(y_i^{(j)}\) the data points in the \(i^{\rm th}\) column and \(j^{\rm th}\) row.
 Given the above conditions, CLT states that in the limit as you perform many many many trials (i.e the number of rows \(N\) goes to infinity),